libbitcoin/libbitcoin-explorer/README.md

     wif
     wrapper

 These are individual classes that are for the most part simple wrappers around types and/or functions exposed by [libbitcoin](tps://github.com/libbitcoin/libbitcoin).
-The types consistently implement overrides of stream operators by conversion to/from text encodings.
+The classes consistently implement overrides of stream operators by conversion to/from text encodings.
 As a result they drop seamlessly into [input processing](#input-processing) and [output processing](#output-processing) like any other serializable type.

 Deserialization by any of these primitives, including string-based construction, can throw `boost::program_options::invalid_option_value`.
 One should consider handling this exception when using `libbitcoin_explorer` as a library.